symphonists/symql/README.markdown

 	$query = new SymQLQuery('element-name-here');

 ## A simple example

-Try this inside a customised Data Source.
-The DS should return $result, which by default is returned from SymQL as an XMLElement.
+Try this inside a customised data source.
+The data source should return $result, which by default is returned from SymQL as an XMLElement.

 	// include SymQL
 	require_once(EXTENSIONS . '/symql/lib/class.symql.php');